zhongshuwen/dfuse-eosio/PARTIAL_SYNC.md

-# Partial synchronisation of Kylin testnet's head using dfuse for EOSIO
+# Partial synchronisation of Kylin testnet's head using ZSWLiShi

 ## Requirements

-* A working `dfuseeos` command and nodeos installed with 'deep-mind' patch (see https://github.com/dfuse-io/dfuse-eosio/blob/develop/DEPENDENCIES.md#dfuse-instrumented-eosio-prebuilt-binaries)
+* A working `zswlishi` command and nodeos installed with 'deep-mind' patch (see https://github.com/dfuse-io/dfuse-eosio/blob/develop/DEPENDENCIES.md#dfuse-instrumented-eosio-prebuilt-binaries)

 ## Get a clean workspace folder, fetch a Kylin snapshot (using EOS Nation snapshots as a source in this example)